essfeed/ruby-ess/README.md

 ## Usage

 Producing your own ESS feeds is easy.
-Here is an example about how it's done, with most of the available tags available in ESS:
+Here is a rather extensive example about how it's done, with most of the available tags available in ESS:

 ```ruby